Chart Color Schemes

 AreaSearch assessment of residential development activity positions Eyre among the top 25% of areas assessed nationwide

-With around 17 people per dwelling approval, Eyre shows characteristics of a growth area.
-Future projections show Eyre adding 803 residents by 2041, with current construction levels expected to adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+Future projections show Eyre adding 818 residents by 2041 (from the latest AreaSearch quarterly estimate).
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development